AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/index.md

 ## Why do you need to create a custom theme?

-Magento provides two themes out of the box: Blank and Luma.
-If Magento is installed with sample data, the theme applied after installation is Luma.
+The application provides two themes out of the box: Blank and Luma.
+If the application is installed with sample data, the theme applied after installation is Luma.
 If no sample data is installed, the Blank theme is installed by default.

 ![Storefront with Luma applied]